gatsbyjs/gatsby/docs/docs/validating-plugin-options.md

 }
 ```

-If users pass options that do not match the schema, the validation will show an error when they run `gatsby develop` and prompt them to fix thier configuration.
+If users pass options that do not match the schema, the validation will show an error when they run `gatsby develop` and prompt them to fix their configuration.

 ## Unit testing an options schema